cmu-sei/juneberry/docs/getting_started.md

 ## Starting the Container

 The Docker images themselves do not contain any Juneberry source code or data.
-The code and data get _mounted_ into the container whenever either container starts.
+The code and data get _mounted_ into the container when the container starts.
 This means the directories containing the source code and data in the host environment are directly accessible from inside the container.
 Therefore, any changes made to these files in the host environment will also be available inside the container, since the container is not working on copies of those files.
 Any editor available in the host environment can be